o-Oscar/data-scientist-technical-test/README.md

 # data-scientist-technical-test

+This is my submission of this project.
+Please find the code in the notebook study.ipynb and the predicted data in data/auto-insurance-fall-2017/test_results.csv

 ## Data

 The aim of the project is to write a functional and structured code in python using a jupyter notebook.